-The day begins with a visit to Tel Dan.
+We then travel north to Tel Dan.
 This is where God appeared to Jeroboam and promised to bless him if he would serve Him.
 However, Jeroboam turned away from the Lord and built golden calves in Bethel and Dan.
 After a severe warning from God, Jeroboam continued the worship of false gods, and the sin of Jeroboam became a pattern that the rest of the kings of Israel would follow.
 In 722 BC, as judgment from God for their continual disobedience, the 10 northern tribes of Israel were deported by the Assyrian Empire.
 Today a replica of an altar is on display.
 (1 Kings 11:38; 1 Kings 12:25-31; 1 Kings 13:33-34; 1 Kings 15:33-34; 1 Kings 16:26)

-Next, we visit Caesarea Philippi, the northernmost limit of Christ's ministry.
+Our last stop of the day, we visit Caesarea Philippi, the northernmost limit of Christ's ministry.
 It sits on the southern slopes of Mt.
 Hermon near the ancient city of Dan.
-Jesus brought His disciples to Caesarea Philippi to put into their hearts and minds the truth of who He was and what the mission of the church would be over evil.
+Jesus brought His disciples to Caesarea Philippi to put into their heart and mind the truth of who He was and what the mission of the church would be over evil.
 It was in Caesarea Philippi that the apostle Peter confessed Jesus to be "the Christ, the Son of the living God".
 (Matt.
-16:13-20; Mark 8:27-30; Luke 9:18-22)
+16:13-20; Mark 8:27-30; Luke 9:18-22) Hotel- Ron Beach Hotel, Tiberias